lsst-dm/docsteady/docs/developer.rst

 To test changes done locally in the source code, use the following procedure:

-- (if not already available) create the environment as specified in section :ref:`install<install>`
+- You may like create a virtual environment as specified in section :ref:`install<install>`
-- activate the environment: ``conda activate docsteady-env``
+- activate the environment: ``. venv/activate``
 - clone docsteady repository and checkout a ticket branch
 - do your changes
-- install the updates in the docsteady-env environment: ``conda install .``
+- install the updates in the venv environment: ``pip install .``
-- activate the same docsteady-env environment in a different terminal to test the new changes
 - once the changes are OK, commit them in the repository and open a PR for merging the branch to master

 Before Committing